Architecture

 What the SDK exposes: Client, fetch/cdp/health/capabilities builders, the artifact and error enums, request/response/cookie/render-mode/network-capture types, and local profile-store helpers.

-What the SDK does not expose: chromiumoxide types, host launch internals, ops panel internals, or a remote profile-administration API.
+What the SDK does not expose: chromiumoxide types, host launch internals, display-takeover internals, or a remote profile-administration API.

 CLI is the first SDK consumer. afhttp fetch and afhttp cdp parse args, call into the SDK, format the response.
 They are not parallel implementations.